What is an EICR certificate?

 The regulation requires residential properties to have a safety check on the electrical installations in their properties inspected every 5 years.
 A qualified and competent person must conduct the test.

-A qualified person will check the Socket, consumer unit, fuse box, MCB’S, RCD, wiring and light switches.
-Electrical testing of any portable appliances can be done simultaneously if the electrician is instructed.
+A qualified person will check the Socket, consumer unit, fuse box, MCB’S, RCD, wiring, and light switches.
+If the electrician is instructed, electrical testing of any portable appliances can be done simultaneously.

 The inspector will also check for any faults under the 18th Edition.
 The EICR is not limited to the above list.